That is all...if anyone disagrees I'll trade you straight up for a Holley

 Comment

 The only carb issues Ive ever had were with the Edelbrock 1406 I put on my old Wagoneer to replace the Motorcraft 4350.
 The 4350 worked GREAT until I snapped a mounting ear off it.
 After the Edelbrock I got one of Ristow's Holley 4160s and never had to touch it.
-I've got a Ristow 4160 on my Cherokee now...tuned to perfection and have never had to touch it once in the 3 years its been on there.-Jonny B.
+I've got a Ristow 4160 on my Cherokee now...tuned to perfection and have never had to touch it once in the 3 years its been on there.

 1979 Cherokee Golden Eagle - UNDER CONSTRUCTION